Preparation for Total Consecration according to Saint Louis de Montfort: Consecration Process

 The purpose of the consecration is to rid the self of the spirit of the world and to become completely in tune with the lives of Jesus and the Mother Mary.
 This particular consecration is a thirty-three-day-long process in which the final day falls on a feast day of the Blessed Virgin.

 Part I: Twelve Preliminary Days

 The first twelve days of the consecration are set aside as the preliminary days, meant to rid one’s self of all outside hindrances.
 Saint Louis de Montfort declares that this “part of the preparation should be employed in casting off the spirit of the world which is contrary to that of Jesus Christ.”
 After a short introduction to the preliminary days is given, Saint Louis provides a list of three prayers that should be said daily.
-These prayers include Veni Creator, Avi Maris Stella, and the Magnificat.
+These prayers include Veni Creator, Ave Maris Stella, and the Magnificat.
 Each day also entails a short meditation meant to be reflected upon before the prayers.
-The daily meditations tend to include one or two bible verses accompanied with a couple reflective words from the saint himself.
+The daily meditations tend to include one or two Bible verses accompanied with a couple reflective words from the saint himself.